marlitas/JR_Components/CONTRIBUTING.md

 <a name="getting-started"></a>
 # Getting started :sunny:

-* Legal info?
-Maybe something about how this is a Library for Justice Reskill community ONLY.
-You have to be a student or an employee?
+Currently this library is for Justice Reskill employees and students ONLY.
+In order to gain access to this repository ask your management or instructor.
+Pull Requests and Issues from outside persons will be closed.

 ### Contribution Process
 The contribution process may look different for everyone dependent on the complexity of the issue assigned.
 No matter what the recommended steps are: